-The application was originally brought before the Planning Committee at the meeting held on 18 October 2018.
+The application was originally brought before the Planning Committee at the meeting held on 14 October 2018.
 The Committee resolved to defer the application to allow for discussions to occur between the Officers and the applicant regarding the viability of the development.
-Section 7.10 of this report has been updated accordingly.
 In addition, further details were requested by Members in relation to impact on neighbouring amenity, parking provision within the basement and the proposed development's impact on trees within the site.
-Sections 7.9 and 7.13 of this report have been updated accordingly; however in summary the following additional information has been received: